Tennis-Medvedev reaches last 16 in Miami, Osaka into quarters | Sports-Games

 Tennis-Medvedev reaches last 16 in Miami, Osaka into quarters

-Medvedev, who can replace Novak Djokovic on top of the world rankings if he reaches the Miami semi-finals, fired down 14 aces, won 79% of his first-serve points and broke Martinez three times to secure victory in 84 minutes.
+Medvedev, who can replace Novak Djokovic in the rankings if he reaches the Miami semi-finals, fired down 14 aces and broke Martinez three times to secure victory in 84 minutes.
 "I just felt like I had to be more consistent, and the more consistent one today would win," Medvedev said.

 "I managed to just make a few less errors at important moments, serve even better, and it was a small margin but I managed to win and I'm really happy."
-Up next for the Russian, who lost his world number one ranking after a surprise third-round loss at Indian Wells two weeks ago, will be American Jenson Brooksby, a 6-3 5-7 6-4 winner over Spanish 15th seed Roberto Bautista Agut.
+Up next for the Russian, who lost the number one ranking after a surprise third-round loss at Indian Wells, will be American Jenson Brooksby, a 6-3 5-7 6-4 winner over Spain's Roberto Bautista Agut.

-Spanish 14th seed Carlos Alcaraz will meet Greek third seed Stefanos Tsitsipas in a mouth-watering fourth-round clash after both enjoyed straight-set wins over Marin Cilic and Alex de Minaur respectively.
-The 18-year-old Alcaraz beat Tsitsipas in their only previous meeting, a five-set thriller in the third round of last year's U.S. Open.
+Spanish 14th seed Carlos Alcaraz will meet Stefanos Tsitsipas after both enjoyed straight-set wins over Marin Cilic and Alex de Minaur respectively.
+The 18-year-old Alcaraz beat Tsitsipas in their only previous meeting, a five-set thriller at last year's U.S. Open.

-"He is a great player," Tsitsipas said of Alcaraz.
+"He is a great player," the Greek third seed said of Alcaraz.
 "For me it will be a great challenge, the ones that I like."

-Indian Wells champion Taylor Fritz converted both of his break point opportunities to dispatch fellow American Tommy Paul 7-6(2) 6-4 and will meet Serbian Miomir Kecmanovic, a 7-6(4) 6-3 winner over Sebastian Korda.
+Indian Wells champion Taylor Fritz dispatched fellow American Tommy Paul 7-6(2) 6-4 and will meet Serbian Miomir Kecmanovic, a 7-6(4) 6-3 winner over Sebastian Korda.
 Fritz said it is all about managing expectations.

 "I didn't really think about winning Indian Wells until I had match point in the final," he said.
 "So I'm approaching this one the same way.
 I don't expect to win the tournament, but I take it one match at a time, and you never know."

-OSAKA SERVES UP WIN Japan's Osaka reached the quarter-finals for a second consecutive year with a 6-3 6-4 win over American Alison Riske during which she won 70% of her first-serve points and recovered after falling behind 2-0 in the second set.
+OSAKA SERVES UP WIN Japan's Osaka reached the quarter-finals for a second consecutive year with a 6-3 6-4 win over American Alison Riske, recovering after falling behind 2-0 in the second set.

-After the match the unseeded Osaka expressed how she is in a different state of mind than last year when arriving at the Miami Open ranked second after winning the Australian Open.
+After the match the unseeded Osaka said she was in a different state of mind than last year when arriving at the Miami Open after winning the Australian Open.
 "It's really funny for me because last year I made it to the (Miami) quarters too but it was after I won Australia and I wasn't that grateful, I kind of expected to win," said Osaka.

 "But I'm in the same position this year and I am so like, this is really like one of the funnest times of my life."
-Standing between four-times Grand Slam champion Osaka and a first Miami semi-final spot will be ninth-seeded Australian Open finalist Danielle Collins, who beat Tunisian eighth seed Ons Jabeur 6-2 6-4.
+Standing between the four-times Grand Slam champion and a first Miami semi-final will be Australian Open finalist Danielle Collins, who beat Tunisian eighth seed Ons Jabeur 6-2 6-4.

 Poland's new world number one Iga Swiatek eased past 14th seed Coco Gauff 6-3 6-1 and will next face Petra Kvitova after the Czech defeated Veronika Kudermatova 7-6(5) 6-4 to reach the quarters.
-Spanish fifth seed Paula Badosa closes out the evening session against Czech wildcard Linda Fruhvirtova.
+Spanish fifth seed Paula Badosa beat 16-year-old wildcard Linda Fruhvirtova 6-2 6-3 and will next meet Jessica Pegula, who reached the Miami quarter-finals for the first time after Anhelina Kalinina retired while trailing 6-0.

+Badosa, who won the Sydney title this year and reached the semis at Indian Wells, told reporters it had been a tough day.
+"I didn't wake up feeling well so I didn't know if I'd be able to finish the match," she said.
+"I always say I want to be a fighter no matter what so that's what I did.
+I kept fighting and I don't really know how I won."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)